 If you are a new cat guardian or just wondering what your cat really thinks of you, these are some of the ways your cat shows you that they love you.
-Van Haaften adds that you shouldn’t try to “force” your cat to be affectionate.
-It is definitely a case of letting them make the first move.
+Remember, don’t try to “force” your cat to be affectionate.
+It is a case of letting them make the first move.
 Not all cats behave in the same manner and a lot depends on how much socialization they received at a young age.

 8 Signs your cat loves you